ColinKennedy/auto_docstring/README.rst

   actual default parameter(s)

 - Create a list of stdlib functions and objects to define the type of
+- Create a way to customize the way that ", optional)" is shown in google style (and other styles)
+- Create another way to customize how default arg values are shown

 Roadmap
  - cross-typing (between args and returns, for example)